SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

            else lookup (selector superclass(class))
 ```

-And then we redefine sending a message as follows:
+And then we define sending a message as follows:
+First the lookup is performed and depending on its result (i.e. the method is not found)
+another message is sent else the method is executed.

 ```
 sending a message (receiver argument)